 All work for the Ph.D. must be completed within three years after admission to full candidacy.
-International students must be full-time each semester and are allowed 12 semesters from the date of matriculation for the completion of the PhD. (section 5.1.2)
+International students must be full-time each semester and are allowed 12 semesters from the date of matriculation for the completion of the PhD (section 5.1.2).

 For all other students, the maximum length of time allowed to complete all work for the Ph.D. degree is eight years from the date of matriculation (including any leave of absence or withdrawal period).
 For a comparison of the number of semesters required to complete the degree based on enrollment status, please refer to the Program Length table.
 If the student has transferred from the Th.M. program, the student’s matriculation into the Th.M. program will be used to determine the time limit.
 Students who do not expect to graduate within the program time limit must petition for a program extension by contacting their advisor, who will bring the petition before the Field Committee for approval/denial.
 International students on F/J VISA must first contact the International Student Advisor about obtaining an Extension of Stay Request form.
 Deadline to submit the petition is January 15.

 The Ph.D. degree shall be granted only to persons enrolled at Westminster at the time of the completion of their program of study.